About Magic Filters

 An important part of the Magic Filters philosophy is to help our customers get great images with their filters.
 Only recently has filter photography become popular and most underwater photography books hardly mention it - although Peter is keen to point out that The Underwater Photographer’s Handbook (1984) by a certain P. Rowlands covers the subject thoroughly.
 Both this website and the instruction leaflet contain many tips on how to get the best out of your filter and illuminate your images effectively with ambient light.

-Our biggest satisfaction as mad keen underwater photographers is seeing the new types of images people are producing with the filter.
+Our biggest satisfaction as keen underwater photographers ourselves has been seeing the new types of images people are producing with our filter.
 In a short space of time images take with Magic filters have appeared in numerous dive magazines, books and advertising campaigns.
-One of our proudest moments was when Rand McMeins won the Best in Show and the David Doubilet Award for excellence in the underwater photography with a shot taken with a Magic filter at Beneath the Sea 2006.
-We would like to think that our filters, to a certain extent, have revolutionised available light photography underwater.
+One of our proudest moments was when Rand McMeins won the Best in Show and the David Doubilet Award for excellence in the underwater photography with a shot taken with a Magic filter at Beneath the Sea 2006, within a year of us launching the filter.
+We would like to think that our filters have revolutionised available light photography underwater.

 Sipadan Reef.
 Taken with Magic Filter. © Alex Mustard (2006)

-Please take look through the galleries on this website and see what the Magic can do.
+Please take look through the galleries on this website and see what the Magic can do (we are aware that we could have a flashier website, but that would mean putting up our filter prices).
 Magic filters let us take a completely new type of underwater photo.
 Surely there can be nothing more exciting for a photographer than the prospect of creating images that they have never taken before.

 Enjoy the Magic!